BloomTech-Labs/sauti-design-studio-fe/README.md

 - Africa's talking also works with the  ussd-menu-builder library which we are used to reduce workload.
 - Africa's talking services East Africa, which is our target audience.

-## Oauth
+## Okta

-### Passport.js

-Passport is authentication middleware for Node.js.
-Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
-A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more.
+- Okta is the only approved identity and access management company per the Lambda School Engineering Standards
+- Okta is a trusted service that has been in buisness since 2009
+- Okta allows developers to build identity controls into applications, website web services and devices

 ## Diagramming